saadj55/filament-copyable/README.md

 # Filament Copyable

-Copyable Text Columns and Fields for Filament PHP.
+Copyable Text Column and Field for Filament PHP.

 ![Screenshot of Login](./filament-copyable-column.PNG)